 1. Set yourself up for success - keep and maintain a calendar.

-It's very important that as online student your self-motivated and self-disciplined.
+It's very important that as online student you're self-motivated and self-disciplined.
 Students must remember to keep up with assignments and due dates.
 Each course provides students with a syllabus and course schedule at the beginning of each semester, please refer back to these documents frequently.

 Online Resource: My Homework Application https://myhomeworkapp.com/ - This application will help you organize your homework assignments, set alarms/reminders, and even color code assignments for you.
 The best part about the application is that it's a free resource for you to use and available for your iPhone, Android, Kindle, Windows 8 PC, or through the website.